Wildfire Started By Two Youths Out Of Control Near Ski Resort

 ``You just have to live with the memories and go on from there,″ said Howard Herz, who lost his $750,000 house in the fire. ``What you have to realize is that what you have as a person, like your integrity, stays with you.″

-Thompson predicted that full containment was expected Thursday and the blaze should be out by Saturday.
+The fire was 45 percent contained by Monday evening, Thompson said.
+Full containment was expected Thursday and the blaze should be out by Saturday, she predicted.

 About 950 firefighters were battling the blaze, aided by air tankers and helicopters dumping retardant.
 One firefighter was badly burned and seven others suffered minor injuries.

 ``It could have been much, much worse,″ said local resident Will Kolbe, whose home wasn’t damaged. ``Firefighters did a wonderful job saving a lot of homes.
 We feel very thankful.″